SmItH197/SteamAuthentication/README.md

 Open up steamauth.php and change `example.com` on line 15 to your domain name.

-Now find $api_key on line 5 and set it to the api key you got from http://steamcommunity.com/dev/apikey .
-Now do the same with the $api_key variable on line 3 of userInfo.php.

 Now in your file add the following at the top:

     <?php